 As wired earbuds and headphones go, it’s certainly still portable, even if you have to plug it into your source.
 In fact, there are still plenty of products (like electronic instruments) that don’t have Bluetooth capabilities.
 Some tasks such as video editing and music production absolutely require the zero latency afforded by a hardwired connection.

 How well does the Moondrop Chu block out noise?

-The noise blocking prowess of the Moondrop Chu is pretty good—and without batteries.
+The noise blocking prowess of the Moondrop Chu is pretty good — and without batteries.
+A good in-ear fit coupled with a smart design equals decent battery-free noise blocking here.
 Typically, isolating earbuds and headphones tackle high-frequency incidental noises, oftentimes not even affecting the volume of low-frequency noise reaching your ears.
-Here the Chu earbuds remove some bass frequencies, hovering mainly between 5-10dB of attenuation, and up to 20dB in the midrange.
+Here the Chu earbuds remove some bass frequencies, hovering mainly between 5-10dB of attenuation and up to 20dB in the midrange.